brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 I slept in stealth tent sites between shelters twice on the trip.

+Taking the time to select a flat spot is worthwhile.
+The only bad nights I had on the trail were caused by overly sloped tent sites.
+Otherwise, I slept well.

 Water
 -----

-I carried two Smartwater bottles with me at all times: 1L and 700mL.
+I carried two Smartwater bottles with me at all times: 1.0L and 700mL.
 I generally used the 700mL bottle for hydration on the trail and carried the 1L for back-up and/or camp when approaching a dry shelter.
-I tried to limit the full carry of the 1L back-up during significant climbs, but that wasn't always possible.
+I tried to limit the full carry of the 1L back-up bottle during significant climbs, but that wasn't always possible due to the dry conditions in August of 2025.

 I swapped the standard Smartwater bottle caps with [these push/pull 28mm caps](https://www.amazon.com/dp/B0D6L4LRYY).
 I liked these caps for a few reasons:
 * They are sturdy and eliminate the possibility of loosing a cap.